nuuuwan/news_lk3_data/README.md

 State Minister Sanath Nishantha and another person have reportedly died in a tragic accident that took place on the Colombo - Katunayake expressway in the early hours of the day.

-According to the police, the state minister’s vehicle had rear-ended a container truck around 2:00 a.m.
-(25 Jan.), before crashing against the roadside barrier.
+According to the police, the state minister’s vehicle had crashed against the roadside barrier before rear-ending a moving container truck around 2:00 a.m.
+(25 Jan.).

-Following the fatal collision, three persons including the lawmaker were rushed to the Colombo North Teaching Hospital in Ragama with critical wounds.
+Following the fatal collision, three persons including State Minister Nishantha were rushed to the Colombo North Teaching Hospital in Ragama with critical wounds.

-Hospital sources later confirmed that two persons – State Minister Nishantha and his security guard, a police constable named Jayakody – had succumbed to their injuries.
+Hospital sources later confirmed that two persons – the lawmaker and his security guard, a police constable named Jayakody – had succumbed to their injuries.
 The driver of the vehicle is currently receiving medical attention at the hospital.

-◼️
+According to reports, the group had been returning from a wedding ceremony held at a hotel in Bandarawatta, Chilaw last night at the time of the accident.

+...

 [Data](articles/17be8bd7.json)